-News Flash: Social Computing has 2 papers accepted at CSCW 2015!The Social Computing group is a multi-disciplinary team of social scientists, computer scientists, and software engineers.
+News Flash: "Twitter: A Digital Socioscope" edited by Y. Mejova, I. Weber, and M. Macy is available for pre-order from Cambridge University Press.The Social Computing group is a multi-disciplinary team of social scientists, computer scientists, and software engineers.
 We are interested in understanding various social phenomena through the analysis of social media, and in using social media data to fuel time-critical applications.
 We focus on extracting relevant and credible information communicated on microblogging platforms, mass media news sites, and other online sources.
 Our goal is to support decisions made by policy makers, emergency responders, journalists and others who benefit from knowledge and information generated in online media.

 Why QCRI?
 A question I asked myself when first invited to visit.
 My career path has been one of trying out new things, taking a direction very different from the one before, experiencing the new – cultures, challenges, opportunities.
 I was looking for the ‘next big thing’ to try.
 Once I visited here, the question became ‘Why not QCRI?’
 And, when I was offered the opportunity to head Social Computing, my reaction was ‘Wow, QCRI!’

 For many people, it is difficult to imagine conducting the daily business of life without the assistance of the Web and Internet.
 My research interest is in making this interaction among people, technology, and information even better through applied research.
 QCRI is the place to do this type of research!

 QCRI research studies the pre-Islamic State tweets of people who end up backing the organization paints a revealing picture of how support emerges.

 Doha - Qatar, 15 March 2015: Qatar Science & Technology Park (QSTP), part of Qatar Foundation Research and Development (QF R&D), recently hosted a special edition of its acclaimed TECHtalk series. ...